Information for harvesters

 - Open fires and tree cutting are prohibited.

-- Hunters must wear blaze orange when hunting.
+- Harvesters must wear blaze orange when hunting.

 Areas shown in green have shared access for visitors and harvesters between October 13, 2020 and January 31, 2021.